-I’ve recently updated compositional.mle, an R package for maximum likelihood estimation that takes seriously the idea that optimization strategies should compose.
+I recently updated compositional.mle, an R package for maximum likelihood estimation built on a simple premise: optimization strategies should compose.

-Most optimization libraries treat solvers as monolithic procedures: you call optim(), pass some options, and hope for the best.
-If you want to try multiple methods, you write loops.
-If you want coarse-to-fine optimization, you manually wire the output of one solver to the input of another.
+Most optimization libraries treat solvers as monolithic procedures.
+You call optim(), pass some options, hope for the best.
+Want to try multiple methods?
+Write a loop.
+Want coarse-to-fine optimization?
+Manually wire one solver’s output into the next.

-That last point is crucial.
+That last point is the whole thing.
 When you chain two solvers together, the result is itself a solver with the same interface.
-This means compositions can be further composed, stored in variables, passed to functions, or used anywhere a solver is expected.
+So compositions can be further composed, stored in variables, passed to functions, used anywhere a solver is expected.

 What This Looks Like